 As it did with many things, Covid-19 caused a major interruption in Zion’s Book Club schedule.
 Unable to meet in person and unwilling to give up the face-to-face interaction for a Zoom experience, our readers postponed discussion of our April selection until it was safer to meet outside in June.
 In light of the civic unrest engulfing the country in the last two months over the need for acknowledgement, communication, and policy change concerning racial injustice, perhaps our delay was meant to be.
 For the book under discussion was Born a Crime: Stories from a South African Childhood by Trevor Noah, a memoir of growing up during apartheid, a horrific program of planned racial injustice, hatred, and bigotry.
 Mr. Noah is currently the host of The Daily Show, an American satirical news program.
 He rose through the ranks of comedy, and that ability to laugh at life is most evident in his memoir.

 Our reader who selected this book thought it would be interesting and felt there was an underdog feeling to it that appealed to her.
 Other members agreed with her assessment and found the memoir to be well written and fast-paced.
-Each chapter starts with notes of social and historical significance that give background context for whatever part of the author’s life is presented in that chapter.
+Each chapter starts with notes of social and historical significance that give background context for whatever part of the author’s life is presented in that chapter for example the information about how to avoid going to jail for DUI cases are depicted perfectly.
 The stark descriptions of mandated prejudice stand in striking contrast to a boy’s perspective as Noah tries to make sense of his childhood.
 The union of a black woman and a white man (or vice versa) was against the law at that time in South Africa with severe penalties.
 However, Trevor’s mother never let the law keep her from doing what she wanted to do.
 Strong-willed, determined, and ultra-religious, his mother wanted a baby with a white man.
 Whether her goal was to have something of her own to love, someone who would love her unconditionally, or to make a political statement, she found a Swiss businessman living in South Africa to father her child.
 She then proceeded to hide the product of this illicit union in plain sight, being careful to truly keep him undercover by leaving him with his grandmother to play with his cousins while she worked.
 She did, however, take him to church.
 With a deep belief in God and a belief that Trevor needed to understand all aspects of God, they attended not one church service on Sundays, but three!
 One white church, one black church, and one mixed race church, none of which were physically close, all of which had vastly different worship services, and from which Trevor accumulated a well-rounded sense of how different people viewed the Creator.
 His description of trying to persuade his mother theologically that a non-starting car meant God was indicating they could actually have a day of rest was very amusing.
 Of course, he lost the argument!

 Between various churches and private Catholic school, the author had to learn quickly how to navigate among different segregated groups (white, colored, black) as well as economic groupings.
 Trevor was a chameleon, picking up different languages and dialects in order to fit in.
 He recognized early that “language, more than color, defines who you are to people.”
 Our readers could remember when Hollywood stars would take elocution lessons to lose regional accents.
 Even today, as people climb the corporate ladder, some find changing the way they talk to be a method of mounting another step.